mspnp/aks-baseline/05-aks-cluster.md

    ```

 1. Deploy the cluster ARM template.
   :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
 You can limit access to the API Server to a set of well-known IP addresses (i.,e. a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.
+This setting will also impact traffic originating from within the cluster trying to use the API server, so you will also need to include _all_ of the public IPs used by your egress Azure Firewall.
+For more information, see [Secure access to the API server using authorized IP address ranges](https://docs.microsoft.com/azure/aks/api-server-authorized-ip-ranges#create-an-aks-cluster-with-api-server-authorized-ip-ranges-enabled).

     **Option 1 - Deploy from the command line**